lfreitasds/Insights-House-Rocket/README.md

 ### 1.1 - Description

-House Rocket is a real estate technology company (fictional) interested in digital innovations to help them buy and sell homes.
+House Rocket is a technology company (fictional) interested in digital innovations to help them buy and real estate.

 The purpose of this project is to create insights through data analysis to help the decision-makers find the best business opportunities in the real estate market of King County.
 In other words, finding homes below market value in good locations and with good potential for future resale at a higher price.